 Notifications can help you keep track of what's happening in your application.
 For instance, a very controlling application manager may want QuickBase to notify him whenever a record has been changed in any way, or added or deleted.
 Another manager may just want help delegating work, so asks QuickBase to notify a user only when that user appears in a task's Assigned to field.

-Notifications also let you apply very specific conditions to trigger the email and also target only appropriate individuals for receipt.
+Notifications also let you apply very specific conditions to check for before sending the email and also target only appropriate individuals for receipt.
 For example, imagine that your QuickBase application tracks deliveries for your company.
 When a delivery's status changes to "Ready for shipment" you want QuickBase to automatically send a notification to the person listed in the "Driver" field.
 No problem.
 QuickBase can automate communication based on what data a record contains.

 QuickBase can even let you know when larger changes occur.
 For example, if someone changes multiple records during the same operation (like an import), QuickBase can send you a single email notification summarizing all of the changes.
 (Note that the option to notify a user listed in a specific field is not available for this kind of notification.)